josquin-research-project/jrp-scores/README.md

 # Filenames #

 Each file in the database starts with a unique JRP catalog number.
-This consists of the three-letter composer ID as listed above, followed by a four-digit number to represent a specific work by that composer.
+This consists of a three-letter composer ID as listed above, followed by a four-digit number to represent a specific work by that composer.
 Typically the first digit of the catalog number will indicate the genre of the work: 1 for masses, 2 for motets,